-Cycles renders faster on GPU by a fair margin, but it has a larger feature set (including OSL support) on CPU.
+Cycles renders faster on GPU by a fair margin, but it has a larger feature set (including OSL support) on the CPU.

 Eevee can’t achieve the same fidelity as a production ray tracer like Cycles, but it isn’t meant to.
-Eevee’s built for real time rendering and look development, with a PBR feature set that parallels real time engines like Unreal and Lumberyard.
+Eevee’s built for real-time rendering and look development, with a PBR feature set that parallels real-time engines like Unreal and Lumberyard.

 As you’d expect, Eevee is a GPU-only engine and that doesn’t run on multi-GPU configurations.
-Eevee supports bloom, ambient occlusion, depth of field, screen space reflections, motion blur, volumetrics, and indirect light baking.
+Eevee supports bloom, ambient occlusion, depth of field, screen-space reflections, motion blur, volumetrics, and indirect light baking.

 Eevee runs smoothly on mid-to-high-end consumer GPUs in most situations.
 It performs best when it has access to ample VRAM, and it can be bottlenecked by excessive draw calls.
 It performs a bit better on Nvidia cards than AMD, mostly due to the close relationship between Nvidia and the Blender development team.

 Although there are a lot of other 3D Render Engines for Blender, these two are Blender’s very own and therefore also have superior integration.

 Now that we’ve looked at Blender’s general hardware requirements, we can dig into the specific details that’ll influence how you’ll build your Blender workstation.

 While Blender takes advantage of multithreading where it can, certain tasks have to be handled on a single thread.
 You can usually predict what is or isn’t multi-threaded, though, and striking a good balance isn’t too much of a challenge.